 Ethicon Physiomesh Removal from Market

 Ethicon introduced Physiomesh in 2010, as a polypyrene mesh was intended to repair hernias and other fascial deficiencies.
 A number of different types of Ethicon Physiomesh Flexible Composite Mesh were marketed and sold for use during hernia surgery throughout the United States.
 However, it now appears the products were defectively designed or manufactured, posing an unreasonable risk of severe injury.

 Hernia Mesh Recall Lawyers

-The product liability lawyers at Saiontz & Kirk, P.A. also pursue potential Atrium C-Qur hernia lawsuits, as well as cases for other recalled hernia mesh.
+The product liability lawyers at Saiontz & Kirk, P.A. also pursue potential Atrium C-Qur hernia lawsuits, and other cases for recalled hernia mesh.

-Most individuals do not know the specific type of mesh used during hernia surgery.
-Lawyers provide free consultation.
+No need to know the specific type of mesh used during hernia surgery.
+Our lawyers can help!

 While the manufacturer claimed that the hernia mesh underwent comprehensive bench and animal testing, it was introduced through the agency’s controversial 510k fast-track approval process, which required minimal testing to establish that the Physiomesh was safe and effective.

 Following several years of real-world data involving problems with Ethicon Physiomesh, a recall was issued in several countries on May 25, 2016, and the action was classified as a “Market Withdrawal” in the United States.